ssanj/boon/docs/api/index.md

 *note*: This works with `NonEmptySeq` and any `scala.collection.Iterable`

-As you can see the default way of combining Assertions is by the Continue-On-Failure model.
+The default way of combining Assertions is by the Continue-On-Failure model.
 The above is just a short-hand for:

 ```
 val t1 = test("less than 10") {